Symmetry of the isotropic Ornstein-Uhlenbeck process in a force field: The one-dimensional Ornstein-Uhlenbeck process

 As anticipated, this is actually a ``ghost'' symmetry, as the variable $z$ does not appear in the equation under study, and is only present to fit in our general formalism developed in previous work \gcite{GGPR,GS17,GW18}.
 Thus $X_0$, which is always formally present, should be disregarded.
-We should only look at ``real'' (simple) symmetries.
+We should only look at ``real'' -- as opposed to ``ghost'' -- simple symmetries.

 We conclude that:

 {\bf Lemma \ref{sec:1Dsymm}.2.} {\it For $F'' (x) \not= 0$, the equation \eqref{eq:1Deq} has no real simple symmetry}.